A new study reveals that some heartburn drugs can increase a user’s risk of death by 25 percent, putting the lives of millions of Americans at risk.

-When a drug puts a person at unnecessary risk of harm even after it has been approved by the FDA, a defective drug lawyer in Boston may be able to help.
+When a drug puts a person at unnecessary risk of harm even after it has been approved by the FDA, a defective drug lawyer may be able to help.
 We can help you hold the drugs’ manufacturers liable for your injuries by pursuing compensation through a proton pump inhibitor lawsuit for the damages you have suffered.

 PPIs Compared to H2 Blockers